 Give those equine placed in sanctuary a purpose in life by joining them with children of special needs, physical or emotional disabilities, or who are a victim of abuse/violence, at risk youth.

 To assist each child with special needs or trauma in reaching their full potential through interaction with horses, to include self-esteem, confidence, social skills, small and gross motor skills, balance, core strength, visual planning skills, attention span, cooridination, flexibility and concentration.

 Provide education to the public in the benefits of having rescue horses interact with special needs, traumatized and at risk youth

 Provide a healthy atmosphere where our youth can volunteer their help in aiding the horses and the children in need.
 To help children and youth understand their individual blessings and the importance of community service .

 Results: We have succeeded in helping many special needs and at risk children.

 We continue to rescue, rehab, retrain and rehome horses as funds and room are available.
 As of 2015, we have rehomed 30 horses to new homes and have 8 in sanctuary, 3 up for adoption, 2 in training and one under medical care.

 Target demographics: abused and neglected equine, special needs and at risk children

-15 horses and 45 children
+Direct beneficiaries per year: 15 horses and 45 children

 Interaction and equine therapy for special needs and at risk youth at no charge